You're Getting Old

 "You're Getting Old" is the seventh episode of the fifteenth season of the American animated television series South Park, and the 216th episode of the series overall.
 It first aired on Comedy Central in the United States on June 8, 2011.
 In the episode, Stan begins to develop a profound sense of cynicism after celebrating his tenth birthday, where he is literally seeing everything as "crap".
-Meanwhile, Randy latches onto a new music genre, "tween wave," in an attempt to fit in, which causes problems in his marriage with Sharon.
+Meanwhile, Randy latches onto a new music genre, "tween wave", in an attempt to fit in, which causes problems in his marriage with Sharon.

 The episode was written by series co-creator Trey Parker and was produced at the end of the show's "spring" run.
 He and co-creator Matt Stone had created the idea of Stan's existential crisis as a parallel with their own real-life aging.
 "You're Getting Old" ends abruptly; Stan's parents separate and his problem remains unresolved.
-The conclusion was inspired by modern television dramas, which are often serialized and are less likely to have the standard "happy ending."
+The conclusion was inspired by modern television dramas, which are often serialized and are less likely to have the standard "happy ending".
 The episode created significant media attention, and was interpreted by some critics as a metaphor for the frustration experienced by creators Parker and Stone stemming from the show's continued production; other critics, and several viewers, speculated on whether the episode was meant as a series finale.

 The episode received very positive reviews from contemporaneous television-critics, who praised the episode's ending and overarching theme on growing older.
 According to Nielsen Media Research, the episode was seen by 2.29 million viewers the week it was broadcast.
 The episode's ending is continued in the mid-season premiere, "Ass Burgers", which aired in October 2011.
 "You're Getting Old" was released on DVD and Blu-ray along with the rest of the fifteenth season on March 27, 2012.

 Plot

 At Stan Marsh's tenth birthday party, his present from Kyle is the latest CD from a "tween wave" band, but Sharon forbids Stan from listening to the CD and promptly takes it away, much to his ire.
-His parents, Randy and Sharon Marsh, argue over the matter, with Randy claiming that Sharon simply derides anything from younger generations.
+His parents argue over the matter, with Randy claiming that Sharon simply derides anything from younger generations.
 He decides to sit down and listen to the CD (which, to the viewer and the adults, is the sound of drum beats and defecation).
 Randy claims to enjoy the CD, but Sharon does not believe him.
 As tween wave music becomes popular, Sharon and the other boys' parents forbid them from listening to any of it, and try to play for them The Police's song "Every Breath You Take" as an example of what they consider to be good music.
 To the boys and the viewer, however, it literally sounds like people defecating on the soundtrack, just as the "tween wave" music is presented as sounding to the adults.
-That night, Stan secretly listens to the confiscated music but discovers, to his confusion, that it now too "sounds like shit".
+That night, Stan secretly listens to the confiscated music but discovers, to his confusion, that it now too "sounds like shit."